Key Takeaways

 If you have plenty of home equity and a good credit score, getting a HELOC should be relatively easy.
 But, as with any mortgage, the amount you can borrow and the interest rate you’re offered depend heavily on your financial situation.

-Remember that lenders always like borrowers with high credit scores, low debt ratios, and a comfortably thick “equity cushion” (meaning you’re not borrowing the maximum amount available).
+Remember that lenders prefer borrowers with high credit scores, low debt ratios, and a comfortably thick “equity cushion” (meaning you’re not borrowing the maximum amount available).
 The best interest rates usually go to borrowers with FICO scores above 700.
-Lower-credit homeowners and those with maxed-out borrowing amounts could see substantially higher rates.
+Lower-credit homeowners and those with maxed-out borrowing amounts could face significantly higher rates.

-If your application is strong in one or two respects and weak in one or two others, a sympathetic lender may be willing to help you.
-For example, if your credit score is low but you only want to use a small fraction of your equity and have few existing debts, you might still get approved.
+If your application is strong in one or two areas and weak in others, a sympathetic lender might be willing to help.
+For example, if your credit score is low but you only plan to use a small portion of your equity and have few existing debts, you could still get approved.

 HELOC closing costs could be as much as two to five percent of your maximum credit limit.
 Some lenders offer HELOCs with no closing costs, but these may have higher interest rates.
 Be sure to check rates and fees when applying for a HELOC.